Clinton Power + Associates

 What to expect in couples counselling

-Clinton's practice in Perth can help you and your family address the challenges you're facing and build the relationship you want.
+Clinton's practice in Perth can help you and another person in your family address the challenges you're facing and build the healthy relationship you want.
 Relationship counselling with Clinton focuses on the people in the relationship, how they feel, and developing the skills to help them better understand each other.

 A significant part of marriage counselling is the relationship you build with your therapist.
-Both you and your partner need to feel comfortable with your therapist, and if one feels comfortable and one does not, that is not the right therapist for your needs.
+Both you and your partner need to feel comfortable with your relationship counseling and therapist, and if one feels comfortable and one does not, that is not the right therapist for your needs.

 You want to feel like your needs are being heard and seen, and it's best to find a therapist that makes you both feel that way.